aws/amazon-ec2-metadata-mock/README.md

   ec2-metadata-mock spot --action terminate	mocks spot ITN only

 Available Commands:
   events      Mock EC2 maintenance events help        Help about any command spot        Mock EC2 Spot interruption notice

 Flags:
-  -c, --config-file string    config file for cli input parameters in json format (default: $HOME/aemm-config.json) -h, --help                  help for amazon-ec2-metadata-mock -n, --hostname string       the HTTP hostname for the mock url (default: localhost) -I, --imdsv2                whether to enable IMDSv2 only requiring a session token when submitting requests (default: false)
+  -c, --config-file string         config file for cli input parameters in json format (default: $HOME/aemm-config.json) -h, --help                       help for ec2-metadata-mock -n, --hostname string            the HTTP hostname for the mock url (default: 0.0.0.0) -I, --imdsv2                     whether to enable IMDSv2 only, requiring a session token when submitting requests (default: false, meaning both IMDS v1 and v2 are enabled)
+  -d, --mock-delay-sec int         mock delay in seconds, relative to the application start time (default: 0 seconds)
+      --mock-trigger-time string   mock trigger time in RFC3339 format.
+This takes priority over mock-delay-sec (default: none)
-  -d, --mock-delay-sec int    mock delay in seconds, relative to the application start time (default: 0 seconds) -p, --port string           the HTTP port where the mock runs (default: 1338) -s, --save-config-to-file   whether to save processed config from all input sources in .ec2-metadata-mock/.aemm-config-used.json in $HOME or working dir, if homedir is not found (default: false)
+  -p, --port string                the HTTP port where the mock runs (default: 1338) -s, --save-config-to-file        whether to save processed config from all input sources in .ec2-metadata-mock/.aemm-config-used.json in $HOME or working dir, if homedir is not found (default: false)
+      --version                    version for ec2-metadata-mock

 Use "ec2-metadata-mock [command] --help" for more information about a command.
 ```